Dr Megan Blomfield (she/her)

 Profile

 Megan was born and raised in Sheffield.
 She studied philosophy at the Universities of Bristol (BA, PhD) and Toronto (MA), and was a Postdoctoral Fellow at the Stanford Center for Ethics in Society.
-She then lectured at the University of Bristol for a few years before returning to her hometown as a Lecturer in Political Philosophy in 2018.
+She then took up a lectureship at the University of Bristol, before returning to her hometown as a Lecturer in Political Philosophy in 2018.

 Megan is also interested in questions of global justice more broadly speaking.
-In other work, she examines reparations for historical injustice; fair governance of climate engineering; epistemic injustice in the treatment of asylum seekers; and the connections between climate change and injustices such as colonialism.
+In other work she examines fair governance of climate engineering; epistemic injustice in state adjudication of asylum claims; reparations for historical injustice; and the connections between climate change and injustices such as colonialism.

 Research interests